hanjingo/IELTS/LISTENING/README.md

 - 角落：corner, edge.
 - 远近：far, near.
 - 高低：high, low.
-- 其它：on one's left/right, in the vicinity of, adiacent to, located behind/in front of, go straight across/to/through, cross over, turn left/right, go up/down, go back/back up, go east/west/south/north, on the east/south/west/north, opposite, facing to, be parallel to.
+- 其它：on one's left/right, in the vicinity of, adjacent to, located behind/in front of, go straight across/to/through, cross over, turn left/right, go up/down, go back/back up, go east/west/south/north, on the east/south/west/north, opposite, facing to, be parallel to.

 ### 选择题(multiple choice)